shinken-solutions/shinken/README.rst

 If you used the install script way :

-there is curently no simple way to do this :

 1 - grab the latest shinken archive and extract it's content

 2 - cd into the resulting folder

 3 - backup shinken configuration plugins and addons and copy the backup id

     ./install -b

 4 - remove shinken (if you installed addons with the installer say no to the question about removing the addons)

     ./install -u

 5 - install shinken

     ./install -i

 6 - restore the backup

     ./install -r backupid